dart-lang/dartlang_project_templates/dart-github-google/CONTRIBUTING.md

 ### File headers
 All files in the project must start with the following header.

-    // Copyright (c) 2015, the Dart project authors.
-Please see the AUTHORS file
+    // Copyright (c) 2015, Google Inc. Please see the AUTHORS file for details.
-    // for details.
-All rights reserved.
-Use of this source code is governed by a
+    // All rights reserved.
+Use of this source code is governed by a BSD-style
-    // BSD-style license that can be found in the LICENSE file.
+    // license that can be found in the LICENSE file.

 ### The small print
 Contributions made by corporations are covered by a different agreement than the